MicrosoftDocs/win32/desktop-src/Fax/-mfax-fax-service-client-api-for-windows-2000.md

 ---
-Description: 'The Fax Service Client API allows you to incorporate basic fax functionality for users in client applications.
-This technology is available on computers that are running Windows 2000 and later.' ms.assetid: 'cbc79dc5-d0ca-418d-8572-64b0a582056f'
+Description: The Fax Service Client API allows you to incorporate basic fax functionality for users in client applications.
+This technology is available on computers that are running Windows 2000 and later. ms.assetid: cbc79dc5-d0ca-418d-8572-64b0a582056f
-title: Fax Service Client API for Windows 2000
+title: Fax Service Client API for Windows 2000 ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Fax Service Client API for Windows 2000